 3 PM: Gondola tour

 Yeah, they’re touristy.
-Yeah, they’re expensive (80 euros for 30 minutes LOL).
+Yeah, they’re expensive (80 euros for 30 minutes WHAT).
 But if you are one of those people who can’t go to Venice without having the stereotypical boat ride down the canal, this is your chance.
 Personally, we opted out and chose to save our money for something else.
 But if you do it, the consensus is that the Rialto Bridge is one of the best departure points for a gondola tour, and if you’re following this one day in Venice itinerary, you’re there now!

 4 PM: Wander

 I know, that’s probably not what you were expecting.
 But up until now, you haven’t had the opportunity to do that!
 Yes, there are other churches and art galleries, etc. that you could go visit.
 But one of my favorite things we did in Venice was just wandering around its narrow alleyways, taking artsy pictures, trying on a few Venetian carnival masks, and exploring the quiet corners of the city.
 This is also the best way to discover Venice’s hidden gems.
 Just have your phone GPS handy and keep in mind how long it’ll take you to get back to the train station from wherever you are.

 6 PM: Dinner near Santa Lucia station